-At the heart of The Plan for Great Bowden is the principle of ensuring sustainable development, which is defined in the NPPF as 'providing for the needs of the current generation while not making make life worse for future generations'.
+At the heart of The Plan for Great Bowden is the principle of achieving sustainable development, which the NPPF describes as 'At a very high level, the objective of sustainable development can be summarised as meeting the needs of the present without compromising the ability of future generations to meet their own needs.'

-Through the process of developing The Plan, consideration has been given to the type and extent of new development required to meet the needs of the local community, where it should best be located in the Parish, and how it should be designed.
+Through the process of developing The Plan, consideration has been given to the type and extent of new development required to meet the needs of the local community, where it should best be located in the parish, and how it should be designed.
 The Plan includes in its scope everything from small-scale development, such as a minor extension to a house, to small-scale housing developments and employment proposals.

-The Plan is not intended to replace the policies contained in the Harborough Core Strategy, Harborough Local Plan (when adopted) and the NPPF.
+The Plan is not intended to replace the policies contained in the HLP and the NPPF.
 It sits alongside these to add additional, more detailed policies, that are specific to Great Bowden and which help achieve the community's vision.
-Where suitable policies already exist in the Harborough Core Strategy or NPPF they are not duplicated in this Plan.
+Where suitable policies already exist in the HLP or the NPPF they are not duplicated in this Plan.

-The Policies Map, Fig. A (see page 21) has been designed to cover all the policies in The Plan.
+The Policies Map, Fig. A (see page 24) has been designed to cover all the policies in The Plan.
 Additional policy-specific figures are included in Appendix A. An interactive version of the Policies Map is included in the supporting information.